About committees of management

-Victoria's approximately 1,200 committees of management (CoMs) of Crown land reserves perform a valuable community service.
+Victoria's approximately 1,200 committees of management (CoMs) of Crown land reserves perform valuable community service.

 The role of the CoMs under the Crown Land Reserves Act (1978) is to “manage, improve, maintain and control” Crown land reserves that have been set aside for the benefit of the people of Victoria.

-The reserves support a broad range of amenities and uses such as public halls, showgrounds, gardens, bushland, caravan parks, foreshores, sporting facilities, playgrounds, swimming pools, walking tracks and rail trails.
+The reserves support a broad range of amenities and use such as public halls, showgrounds, gardens, bushland, caravan parks, foreshores, sporting facilities, playgrounds, swimming pools, walking tracks and rail trails.